eduardojoselopesgit/AAAI-AI-Fin-23/README.md

 * darts version

 ## Folders
-* /model: ipynb files used
+* /model: ipynb files used.
 * /data: Ethereum (ETH) timeseries information.
+* /results: spreadsheet containing model results for different models and random seeds considered on model calculation.

 ## Setup
 To run this project, install it locally using npm: